MichelleGri/la-boulangerie/README.md

 ### Lighthouse Test

-The Lighthouse Test available on Developer Tools was used to test specific aspects of the website.
-The tool was used to check the website on desktop and mobile devices.
-The performance score has been inconsistent and gives a different score each time the test is run.
-Upon further research and suggestions from tutors, it was determined that the Lighthouse performance score is unreliable and will not be considered an important issue with the website.
-The accessibility and SEO scores are 100 on each page.
-The best practices score is 92 on the homepage because of a low resolution image (bakery-image).
-However, since the image appears as intended on various screen sizes and browsers, this is not considered an important issue to be resolved.
+The Lighthouse Test on Developer Tools was used to test specific aspects of the website on desktop and mobile devices.
+The site scored well in on all pages for desktop and mobile.
+The lowest score achieved was for performance on gallery page for mobile devices.
+As there are 14 images on this page, the low score is due to low resolution of some images.
+However, further investigation revealed that these images appear as intended on mobile devices and therefore this is not considered an significant issue to require further attention.

 #### Desktop